 Want your video to really stand out?
 Create a clear and consistent theme.

-It could be a time period, or a just simply a style.
-The key is consistency, and detail!
+It could be a time period, or just simply a style.
+The key is consistency and detail!

 Mailchimp’s promotional videos model the vintage 60’s commercials.